 Normal Term of Office

-16. All elected members of the Executive Committee hold office for a period of two years, commencing on January 1st in the year after elections are held.
+16. All elected members of the Executive Committee hold office for a period of approximately two years, commencing at the AGM in the year elections are held.

 Term of Office of Ex Officio Members

 17. Ex officio members hold office as members of the Executive Committee whilst they remain in those positions.

 18. A person ceases to be a member of the Executive Committee if that person:

 (a) delivers a written resignation to the President or Secretary;

 (b) ceases to be a member of the Association;

 (c) is absent from all meetings of the Executive Committee held within a period of seven months, without prior leave of the Executive Committee.